Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Modeling Poisoning Attacks and Defenses

 \subsubsection{Defense Strategy.}

 The defense strategy defines how the defender operates to protect the system from malicious attacks before deployment (i.e., at training time), and after the model's deployment (i.e., at test time).
-We identify six distinct categories of defenses: \begin{enumerate} \item \textit{robust training}, which alters the training procedure to limit the influence of malicious points; \item \textit{training data sanitization}, which aims to remove potentially-harmful training points before training the model; \item \textit{model inspection}, which returns for a given model whether it has been compromised (e.g., by a backdoor attack); \item \textit{model sanitization}, which cleans the model to remove potential backdoors or targeted poisoning attempts; \item \textit{trigger reconstruction}, which recovers the trigger embedded in a backdoored network; and \item \textit{test data sanitization}, which filters potentially-triggered samples presented at test time. \end{enumerate} These defenses essentially work by either (i) cleaning the data or (ii) modifying the model.
+We identify six distinct categories of defenses: \begin{enumerate} \item \textit{training data sanitization}, which aims to remove potentially-harmful training points before training the model; \item \textit{robust training}, which alters the training procedure to limit the influence of malicious points; \item \textit{model inspection}, which returns for a given model whether it has been compromised (e.g., by a backdoor attack); \item \textit{model sanitization}, which cleans the model to remove potential backdoors or targeted poisoning attempts; \item \textit{trigger reconstruction}, which recovers the trigger embedded in a backdoored network; and \item \textit{test data sanitization}, which filters potentially-triggered samples presented at test time. \end{enumerate} These defenses essentially work by either (i) cleaning the data or (ii) modifying the model.
 In the former case, the defender aims to sanitize training or test data. \textit{Training data sanitization} and \textit{test data sanitization} as thus two strategies adopted respectively at training and at test time to mitigate the influence of data poisoning attacks.
 Alternatively, the defender can act directly on the model, by (i) identifying possible internal vulnerabilities and removing/fixing components that lead to anomalous behavior/classifications, or by (ii) changing the training procedure to make the model less susceptible to training data manipulations.
 The first approach is employed in \textit{model inspection}, \textit{trigger reconstruction} and \textit{model sanitization} defensive mechanisms.
 The second approach, instead, includes algorithms that operate at the training level to implement \textit{robust training} mechanisms.